vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ## What is Redaction?

-TLSN’s redaction feature lets you **hide sensitive portions** of an HTTPS transcript from the Prover.
+Redaction feature lets you **hide sensitive portions** of an HTTPS transcript from the Prover.
 Common use cases include removing cookies, authorization headers, or API tokens before generating a Web Proof.
 At the same time, everything you **leave visible** is still **cryptographically verified** for integrity.

 > ⚠️ **Warning!** Unsafe byte-range redaction can introduce ambiguities and vulnerabilities.
 Strategies to avoid these risks and safely apply redaction are described below.